marcellinamichie291/arvindchez-bitfinex/README.md

             npm install
             npm start

-# functionality available for client:
+# Functionality available for client:

     - Function to get the ticker information => getTicker
     - Function to get the account information for a user => getAccountInfo